Siiiyue/threshold-dil-test/README.md

 This project holds the code for the testing phase of threshold dilithium.

-## dilithium-py-main
+## dilithium
-This folder holds the code for the python implementation of dilithium.
-We can test the functionality of dilithium by executing the following command in ``/tests``:
+This folder holds the code for the official implementation of dilithium.
+We can test the functionality of dilithium by executing the following command in ``/ref``:

 ```
-python3.9 test_dilithium.py
+test/test_dilithium2/3/5
 ```
-The relevant code for dilithium is stored in ``/src/dilithium_py/dilithium/dilithium.py``.
+The relevant code for dilithium is stored in ``/dilithium/ref/sign.c``.

 The scheme consists three main parts: ``KeyGen, Sign, Verify``:
 1. ``KeyGen->(pk, sk)``: generate a bit-packed keypair ``(pk, sk)``.